Semiconductors - 2

 Hall Effect in an n-type semiconductor

 • If the magnetic field is applied to an n-type semiconductor, both free electrons and holes are pushed down towards the bottom surface of the n-type semiconductor.
-Since the holes are negligible in n-type semiconductor, so free electrons are mostly accumulated at the bottom surface of the n-type semiconductor.
+Since the holes are negligible in an n-type semiconductor, free electrons are mostly accumulated at the bottom surface of the n-type semiconductor.

 • This produces a negative charge on the bottom surface with an equal amount of positive charge on the upper surface.
-So in n-type semiconductor, the bottom surface is negatively charged and the upper surface is positively charged.
+So in an n-type semiconductor, the bottom surface is negatively charged and the upper surface is positively charged.

-• As a result, the potential difference is developed between the upper and bottom surface of the n-type semiconductor.
+• As a result, the potential difference is developed between the upper and bottom surfaces of the n-type semiconductor.
 In the n-type semiconductor, the electric field is primarily produced due to the negatively charged free electrons.
 So the hall voltage produced in the n-type semiconductor is negative.

 Hall Effect in a p-type semiconductor